-Instructor: Alice Maceo, CLPE Course length: 16 hours
+Instructor: Alice (Maceo) White, CLPE Course length: 16 hours

 This two-day workshop, Analysis of Distortion in Latent Prints, focuses on the Analysis phase of the ACE-V (Analysis, Comparison, Evaluation, Verification) process.
 During the Analysis of a latent print, the analyst is gathering information.
 The analyst is detecting the features they may use during the comparison, setting tolerances for variation in appearance, and determining the utility of the print.
 The ability to detect these features in the latent print and the establishment of tolerances for variation in appearance are inextricably linked to the distortion present in the latent print.